Police release more than 1,000 files from Smollett probe

 The footage from body cameras worn by police officers who responded on Jan.
 29 to what Smollett said was a racist and homophobic attack by two large men has Smollett’s face blurred out because, as police explained, he was considered a victim at that point.
 The footage shows officers walking into the apartment, where they encounter the actor wearing the rope, before one asks him, “Do you want to take it off or anything?”

-“Yeah, I do.
-I just wanted you all to see it,” Smollett says before unwinding the rope, loosening it and placing it on the kitchen counter.
+“Yeah,” says Smollett, before unwinding the rope, loosening it and placing it on the kitchen counter.

 Police have said he told them the attackers wrapped the rope around his neck.